ember-graphql/ember-apollo-client/README.md

 ## Compatibility

-This addon works and is fully tested with:

-* Ember.js 3.4+
+* Ember.js v3.12 or above
+* Ember CLI v2.13 or above
+* Node.js v10 or above
 * FastBoot 1.0+
-* Node 8.0+

 For compatibility with Ember versions below 3.4, use version 1.x.